singularityhub/singularity-hpc/paper/paper.md

 # Summary

-Singularity Registry HPC is a collaborative framework to easily provide containers as modules for high performance computing (HPC) centers.
+Singularity Registry HPC (shpc) is a collaborative framework to easily provide containers as modules for high performance computing (HPC) centers.
-Whether you are a user or a cluster administrator, installing the software gives you an easy means to install Singularity containers [@Kurtzer2017-xj] as environment modules [@environment_modules].
+Whether you are a user or a cluster administrator, installing the software gives you an easy means to install Singularity containers [@Kurtzer2017-xj] as environment modules [@McLay2011-wu].
+Unlike registry servers [@SRegistry] that expect a user to pull a container directly, shpc provide a simple command line client to manage this interaction for you, and make container commands easily available as command line aliases.
 With over 150 containers readily avilable from biocontainers [@da2017biocontainers] to Nvidia's Container Catalog [@noauthor_undated-kp] to brain imaging data structure apps [@gorgolewski2017bids], to core containers on Docker Hub [@noauthor_undated-xn], and software from [@gamblin2015spack] made available via the Autamus registry [@autamus], with just a few clicks you quickly can assemble your own collection of custom containers modules for yourself or your user base.